I am not a portrait painter...

 Who am I?

-I came from a lineage black landowners farming in the South.
-In the mid sixties, my parents led communities in the organization of multiple boycotts against the establishment of local racial injustices.
+He came from a lineage black landowners farming in the South.
+In the mid sixties, his parents led communities in the organization of multiple boycotts against the establishment of local racial injustices.
 Despite suffering continual threats, harassments, and organized retaliations, efforts eventually led to a US Court of Appeals decision, ruling in the favor of forcing the area school districts into full desegregation.

-I studied Architecture at Saddleback College in Mission Viejo CA before joining the US Army.
-I served 21 plus years in the Army retiring in 2014.
-Midway my military career, I began a pursuit of becoming a professional fine artist.
-With no access to art school, I engaged myself on a journey of self disciplines and personal discovery to realize this goal as a self-taught artist.
-The military afforded me the experience of living in places such as South Korea, Belgium, Italy, Germany, Iraq, and Kuwait; I believe that the culture of my childhood upbringing and my adult experiences being immersed into other societies has given me a broad perspective on life and the complex challenges we all face.
+Jackson studied Architecture at Saddleback College in Mission Viejo CA before joining the US Army.
+He served 21 plus years in the Army retiring in 2014.
+Midway his military career, he began a pursuit of becoming a professional fine artist.
+With no access to art school, he engaged himself on a journey of self disciplines and personal discovery to realize this goal as a self-taught artist.
+The military afforded him the experience of living in places such as South Korea, Belgium, Italy, Germany, Iraq, and Kuwait; He believes that the culture of his childhood upbringing and his adult experiences; being immersed into other societies has given him a broad perspective on life and the complex challenges we all face.